 The conflict scalated so much that Hierve el Agua was completely closed from 2005 to 2008!
 Today, both towns have reached an agreement and each one charges an entrance fee…in addition to the one that the government charges for entering the place itself.
 If you arrive after the bully indigenous have woken up, you risk having to pay three entrance fees!

-This is a very common problem throughout Mexico where Indigenous people feel as if the government owes them something for the right of managing tourist attractions that once belonged to their descendents (while ignoring that most of them are actually wonders of nature and not man-made).
-This touchy will be explored in more depth in a future entry of A Journey of Wonders where we will see both sides of the argument.
+This is a very common problem throughout Mexico where Indigenous people feel as if the government owes them something for the right of managing tourist attractions that once belonged to their ancestors (while ignoring that most of them are actually wonders of nature and not man-made).

 What to do and see in Hierve el Agua